 Be sure to contact your veterinarian right away if you notice any wounds, swelling, or signs of illness in your dog.

-If you suspect your dog has a bacterial infection (or any kind of illness for that matter) be sure to contact your veterinarian as soon as possible.
-Your vet will need to see your dog in person in order to make an accurate diagnosis and begin the appropriate treatment.
+If you suspect your dog has a bacterial infection, contact your veterinarian as soon as possible.
+Your vet will need to see your dog to make an accurate diagnosis and begin the appropriate treatment.

-If the bacterial infection is present inside a body cavity, like the abdomen, then the veterinarian may need to go in surgically to remove it.
+If the bacterial infection is present inside a body cavity, like the abdomen, then the veterinarian may need to surgically remove it.
 This type of surgery may also require a surgical drain.

-For some major infections, your primary care veterinarian may recommend referral to a veterinary surgeon.
+For rare major infections, your primary care veterinarian may recommend referral to a veterinary surgeon.
 These specialists are board-certified in veterinary surgery and know how to handle the most serious surgical procedures.

 The best way to prevent actinomycosis and any other type of bacterial infection in your dog is to detect problems early.
 If your dog is bitten by another animal, seek immediate veterinary attention.
 Animal bites can turn serious very quickly.
-Even if you are able to administer first aid on the scene, you should still follow up with a veterinarian.
+Even if you can administer first aid on the scene, you should still follow up with a veterinarian.